Guayana natural region: Geomorphology

 There are extensions of massifs and tepuis (unique rock formations in the world) that have continuity with the orography of the Venezuelan Guiana.
 The oldest geological formations on the planet are found there, as well as one of the most important biodiversity reserves in the world.
 Among the extraordinary geological formations, the Roraima, with its 2810 m above sea level, and the Auyantepui, where the world's highest waterfall, Angel Falls, with its almost 1000 m of vertical drop, stand out for their height.
 The Guiana Shield occupies the southern region of the Orinoco River and the northern region of the Amazon River, between the plains of Colombia and Venezuela and the Atlantic Ocean.
 It covers the whole south of Venezuela and the south of the Orinoco.
 It has the oldest rocks in the country.

 There are archaic rocks with more than 3,000 million years.
 This type of rock is found just south of the Orinoco around Ciudad Bolivar and Ciudad Guayana.

 Soil

 The type of soil in this region is very varied.
 In the north, along the entire strip of the southern basin of the Orinoco River, the soils are poor in nutrients and have been developed basically for industrial use, raising cattle for fattening and as urban settlements.
 To the south, the soils are highly mineralized and rich in large deposits of iron, bauxite, among other important minerals and large natural reserves.

 Vegetation

-Due to its immense extension, the vegetation of the region, is a sample of all the vegetation that covers the Venezuelan ground; throughout its ample geography is halophilic vegetation, which is the typical one of the mangroves; herbaceous vegetation, of the savannahs; xerophyte, that is the one of the thorn or xerophilic forest; the hydrophilic one of the forests and the own one of the cloud forest, own of the mountainous slopes.
+Due to its immense extension, the vegetation of the region is a sample of all the vegetation that covers the Venezuelan ground; throughout its ample geography is halophilic vegetation, which is the typical one of the mangroves; herbaceous vegetation of the savannahs; xerophyte, that is that of the thorn or xerophilic forest; the hydrophilic one of the forests and the own one of the cloud forest, own of the mountainous slopes.